 This, in normal conditions, isn’t very nice, but when in a cave underground, without the regular frame of references, really threw me.

 I’m a very experienced diver with many thousands of dives under my belt, however, this was something new, and I realised that I had to get things, and my breathing, under control before things took a turn for the worse.

 Tavo could see something was amiss, and realising that I was a bit discombobulated gently guided me to the cavern wall where I could steady myself, and concentrate on breathing slowly and steadily until I felt better.

-A few slow breaths later and I was back to feeling better, and orientated with my environment, but this was definitely a lesson learnt, and proof that every days a school day, even if todays lesson plan had been on a steep learning curve, and a note to self to not put myself under pressure to dive if I’m not feeling well, regardless of the self imposed pressure to do so.
+A few slow breaths later and I was back to feeling better, and orientated with my environment, but this was definitely a lesson learnt, and proof that every day a school day, even if today’s lesson plan had been on a steep learning curve, and a note to self to not put myself under pressure to dive if I’m not feeling well, regardless of the self-imposed pressure to do so.